Changes to Class Enrollment - Fall 2021

 Payment arrangements include enrollment in the New Paltz Time Payment Plan (during the fall and spring semesters); actual financial aid; proof of external funding, such as a scholarship, that will be sent directly to the College; VESID benefits, and/or approved tuition waivers.
 Do not deduct work study awards from invoice.
 Work study money is paid directly to the students for work performed and cannot be applied to any college fees.
 New students whose financial aid is not finalized may apply for a one-time personal deferral which will extend their payment due date.

-Students who are enrolled in at least 6 credits and who have a completed FAFSA on file with the Financial Aid Office may be eligible for a one-time deferral if Financial Aid has not been processed by the due date of their invoice.
+Students who are enrolled in at least 6 credits and who have a completed FAFSA on file with the Student Financial Services Office may be eligible for a one-time deferral if financial aid has not been processed by the due date of their invoice.
 Please contact the Office of Student Accounts by the due date of your bill to see if you are eligible.

 Please be advised that all Student Account notifications regarding the student's invoice will be emailed to his or her Hawkmail email account.
 To receive these notifications to any other email address, please sign up as an authorized payer at my.newpaltz.edu.